garutilorenzo/k3s-oci-cluster/README.md

 argocd-server-76cf7d4c7b-jq9qx                      1/1     Running   0          8m52s
 ```

-To fetch the initial admin password:
+To fetch the initial admin password, to be able to do this you need to expose your kubeapi-server and fetch the
+kubeconfig from one of the server nodes, it will be in (/var/lib/rancher/k3s/server/cred/admin.kubeconfig):
 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```